stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 # Source/Service inclusion parameters

 When including a source a user (and the source's author) may wish to provide additional information about the usage of the source.
 Nothing has made it into Strat that would do this because it treads close to Turing complete-y and computation language-y features like closures and objects.
-I think this is a nessecary feature long term but great care needs to be taken when deciding how data and configuration should move through Strat.
+I think this is a necessary feature long term but great care needs to be taken when deciding how data and configuration should move through Strat.

 # Language Support

 Strat won't stay confined to javascript long term.
 Below are common languages that Strat could support in the future.
-Languages that are aligned with Strat's performance tradeoffs and user experience biases are higher priority.
+Languages that are aligned with Strat's performance tradeoffs and user experience biases are a higher priority.

 ## High Priority Languages